esammahdi/YemekCalendar/README.md

 🔔 ~~**Notifications**~~
 - **Data change notifications** : Any remote data change event will result in a notifcation if the app is in the background (Only supported for firebase)

+### Upcoming Features

+#### Version 2.0:
+*API-based structure:*
+- Settings menu includes a field for the user to provide an API link.
+- Food menu data fetches through the given API, making it more adaptable and dynamic.
+- Online and Local DB Schemas will be changed to use an enum for MealType and FoodType.

+*Worker API:*
+  - Schedules hourly data refreshes to ensure the latest information is available.

+*Service API:*
+  - Runs a background service to sync data from the cloud in real-time.

+*Notifications:*
+  - Notifications for data change events when the app is in the background

 Architecture
 ------------

 #### App Structure

+The app is single-moduled and is structured by feature as follows :

 ![App Packaging Structure](readme_resources/app_structure.png)